WazeDev/WME-Open-Other-Maps/README.md

 # WME-Open-Other-Maps
-Open various other maps at the current WME location (if support).
+Open various other maps at the current WME location (if supported).

+Currently Supported:
+* Google Mapsy
+* Mapillar
+* Terraserver